KKCyberclub/KKCybervpnfile/README.md

 Run the script and follow the assistant:

-sudo wget https://git.io/JKEfZ -O wireguard-install.sh && sudo chmod +x wireguard-install.sh && bash wireguard-install.sh
+sudo wget https://git.io/JKEfZ -O wireguard-install.sh && sudo chmod +x wireguard-install.sh && sudo bash wireguard-install.sh

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall WireGuard.